 The Treasury is the Government’s lead advisor on economic, financial and regulatory policy.

 We provide strategic policy advice on the New Zealand economy and produce a range of publications and economic data.
-We also monitor and manage the financial affairs of the Government; assess public sector proposals which have economic and financial implications; and deliver operational services through the Debt Management Office, Export Credit Office and our Commercial Transactions Group.
+We also monitor and manage the financial affairs of the Government; assess public sector proposals which have economic and financial implications; and deliver operational services through the Debt Management Office, and the Export Credit Office.
 In addition we are one of three central agencies, along with the Department of the Prime Minister and Cabinet and the State Services Commission, that are jointly responsible for providing leadership, coordination and monitoring across the entire public sector.

 There are three key outcomes that the Treasury works towards to raise living standards: improved economic performance, macroeconomic stability and a higher performing State sector.
 It is critical that we continue to advise effectively on policies and strategies that matter for New Zealand’s long-term economic performance, that help maintain a stable and sustainable economy, and that support government agencies to build their capability to better deliver results.

 Resources on the various aspects of our work can be found throughout this website, including information on the Budget, the New Zealand economy, the State sector, and the full range of Treasury publications.